Backbase/backbase-services-toolkit/README.md

 - [ ] Click the <kbd>Watch</kbd> button on the top of the [IntelliJ Platform Plugin Template][template] to be notified about releases containing new features and fixes.

 <!-- Plugin description -->
-This Fancy IntelliJ Platform Plugin is going to be your implementation of the brilliant ideas that you have.
+This Fancy IntelliJ Platform Plugin is going to be help you to create and maintain your own Backbase backend services.

-This specific section is a source for the [plugin.xml](/src/main/resources/META-INF/plugin.xml) file which will be extracted by the [Gradle](/build.gradle.kts) during the build process.

-To keep everything working, do not remove `<!-- ... -->` sections.
+It would make it easier for you to follow [Community Backbase Documentation](https://community.backbase.com/) with simple Intellij options.

+With this plugin you can:

+- Create Backbase Backend Services
+- Adding Persistence support to your Backbase Service.
+- Define, consume and emit events.
+- Quick access to Golden samples.

+More new cool features coming soon!

 <!-- Plugin description end -->

 ## Installation